robertgenetti/robertgenetti.github.io/_projects/visionzero.md

 ---

 The San Jose Vision Zero Initiative aims to eliminate fatal and severe traffic related injuries.
-The city initiative was implemented in 2015 and now has prioritized 19 safety corridors of which have undergone significant safety upgrades.
-Those projects the the Vision Zero Initiative review process depends on accurate and timely data visualizations to update and support its planning process. _What benefit might the Vision Zero Initiative gain from having a dashboard with a heatmap feature to filter through traffic accident data by street(corridor) and type of injury?_
+The city initiative was implemented in 2015 and since then have expanded its safety priority corridors list to 19 high KSI rated streets.
+But before those projects under went any safety upgrades it go through a review process which depends on data collection and visualization. _What benefit might the Vision Zero Initiative gain from having a data visualization that features a corridor filtered view of the traffic related injury data?_

 ### Problem